johnodonnell123/johnodonnell123.github.io/pages/page_scrapy.md

 ```

 ## Getting Access
 The data scraped here comes from a webpage that requires a subscription, and therefore has sign-in credentials.
-Default request headers are overwritten in the settings.py file and basic credentials are provided with base64 encoding
+Default request headers are overwritten in the settings.py file and basic credentials are provided with base64 encoding.
+These are not working credentials shown here, they have been altered.

 ```javascript
 DEFAULT_REQUEST_HEADERS = {'Authorization': 'Basic am9obm9kb25uZWxsOiNIdW1ibGU0VFg='}
 ```

 ## Parse Method (for headers/general data)
-Each page looks slighly different, fields are missing/out of order/etc. The structure of the HTML is irregular, and requeres some creativity.
-I needed to by very specific with queries on the response object, therefore xPath was used.
-I selected the node which contained some text (label), then selected the following sibling node to get the data we need.
+Each page looks slighly different, fields are missing/out of order etc. The structure of the HTML is irregular, and requeres some creativity.
+Queries on the response object need to be very specific, therefore xPath was used.
+Each node containing some text (label) is selected, then the following sibling node to get the data needed.

 After some unsucessful tests in the Scrapy Shell, it was found that some <tbody> elements were left out by the developer, and were added in by Chrome.
 Replacing these elements with a forward slash was the remedy.